 - Schedule – Do I need to schedule something in regards to this email?

 - Toss – Do I need to toss it?

 A question all home-based travel agents need to ask themselves, do you meet with clients at your house?
 Really, it comes down to your comfort level and your relationship with the client but again, here’s a great tip from Anita.
 Offer to meet people at their place of business.

 It’s not only the convenience factor but Anita swears she gets pocketfuls of business cards and the word spreads through the business quickly.
 How’s that for killing 2 birds with 1 stone?
 Sealing the deal and doing some marketing at the same time.

 How Do You Wear So Many Hats and Still Look Good?

 Small business owners.
 We have no HR or Accounting.
 A blessing and a curse.
-So the panel was asked how do you balance the jobs and still get things done?
-Steve said it best, work with people that help you do what you do best.
+So the panelists spoke about how they balance the jobs and still get things done: Steve said it best, work with people that help you do what you do best.
 Hire it out if it’s not your area of expertise!

-Another great point made was that when you do hire it out, either make sure they know how your business works or that they work with others in the travel industry.
-Anita cited her experience of a recent IRS audit and having a CPA that was familiar with how her company worked saved her so much time (and she says, keep meticulous records of your travel expenses!).
+Another great point made was that when regarding contracting work: Either make sure they know how your business works or that they work with others in the travel industry.
+Anita offered a personal example about a recent IRS audit … luckily, her CPA was familiar with how her company worked and saved her so much time (and she says, keep meticulous records of your travel expenses!).